[This Blog was originally posted on February 20, 2020 and updated on October 8, 2020,]

 Second, Wolkoff vigorously argued that most of the art works at 5Pointz would exist for only a short time and that such works could not attain recognized stature.
-Judge Parker dismissed such a contention, noting among other things that Gates, the famous Christo installation of 7,503 metal gates with hanging orange drapes in Central Park that lasted only two weeks, certainly was a work of recognized stature.
+Judge Parker dismissed such a contention, noting among other things that Gates, the famous Christo installation of 7,503 metal gates with hanging orange drapes in Central Park that lasted only two weeks in February 2005, certainly was a work of recognized stature.
 It is not temporality, but stature in a relevant community that controls.
 This is a critically important recognition given the contemporary prominence of, not only street art, but a wide array of other types of work installed for short periods of time.

 Richard Chused, Moral Right: The Anti-Rebellion Graffiti Heritage of 5Pointz, 41 Colum.
 J. L. & Arts 583 (2018).

 Castillo v.
 G&M Realty L.P., 950 F.3d 155 (2nd Cir.
 Feb.
 20, 2020).
 A report on the Supreme Court’s refusal to review the case may be found in Maria Cramer, Artists Have Final Victory in a Case of Destroyed Graffiti, The New York Times (Oct.
 6. 2020), https://www.nytimes.com/2020/10/06/nyregion/graffiti-artists-5pointz.html .